Early 20th Century Nottingham (1900 – 1949)

 4 February 1908

-Nottingham YMCA set up the country’s first ever Scout troop; 1st Nottingham YMCA Scouts, following a visit from the Scouting movement founder Robert Baden-Powell
+Nottingham YMCA set up one of the country’s first ever Scout troops; 1st Nottingham YMCA Scouts, following a visit from the Scouting movement founder Robert Baden-Powell.

 17 February 1908